toddrimes/backyardProject/README.md

 - resolve asset problems : reordering in layout doesn't work. : Suppression of //scripts in layout.jade
 - including file js front chat when needed only
 - Chat app : cf https://github.com/balderdashy/sailsChat
+- Chat app : list of connected user become only connected instead of all users
+- Chat app : leave room on socket disconnect

 # TODO

+- Study generator to do chatApp like a module (sails generate chatApp)
 - CMS system
+- Bad front end to change by an MVVM system on Chat app. (review the architecture)
 - Test passport for the providers non local; but it requires key and I think it's working with no extra needs
 - debug chat app : users count in rooms is wrong.
 In database it seems also wrong